timescale/docs/timescaledb/tutorials/nfl-analytics/advanced-analysis.md

 The y-axis, or the number of plays for one team during a single game, shows that more _passing_ plays do not always imply a guaranteed win.
 In fact, the top three teams with the highest number of plays for a single game all appeared to have lost.
+(In football, this makes logical sense, as teams that are behind late in the game tend to pass more.)
-There are many interesting facts which you could glean from this query, this scatter plot is just one possibility.
+There are many interesting facts which you could glean from this type of query, this scatter plot is just one possibility.

 ### Average yards per game for top three players of each position

 You can use this PostgreSQL query to extract the average yards run by an individual player over one game.
-This query only includes the top three highest player's average yard values per position type.
+This query only includes the top three highest players' average yard values per position type.
 The data is ordered by the average yards run across all players for each position.
 This becomes important later on.